AT-Publishing/website/_posts/2016-02-29-exchanges.md

 * Policies:
   * [Poloniex is based in US but has restriction for US altcoin traders](https://poloniex.com/terms/).
   * Verification is not really necessary.
 You need to state your name and country to get $2000 daily limit.
 Filling in your address and phone number gives you $7000 daily.
-The dollar limits are for illustration only - {% aff Poloniex https://poloniex.com/ %} only operates in cryptocurrencies.
+The limits are in USD although {% aff Poloniex https://poloniex.com/ %} only operates in cryptocurrencies.

-* Charts: {% aff Poloniex https://poloniex.com/ %} has awful charts.
-Use [Cryptocoincharts](http://www.cryptocoincharts.info/pair/dash/btc/poloniex).
+* Charts: {% aff Poloniex https://poloniex.com/ %} has awful web app.
+All altcoins on Poloniex are listed on {% aff Tradingview http://tradingview.go2cloud.org/SHW9 %} though - and those are real professional charts and chat where you sometimes even learn, not just alts pumping.

 * Fees
   * Trade: 0.15%/0.25% maker-taker.